zacuke/simple-build-js/README.md

 1. Available parameters

-    - jsOutputDir=The directory of the output file.
+    - outputDir=The directory of the output file.
     - outputFile=The name of the output file.
     - excludeDirs=Directories to exclude from recursive search.
       - Node_modules, bin, and obj are always excluded.